Fukushima nuclear accident: Mental health and evacuation side effects

 In January 2015, the number of residents displaced due to the accident was around 119,000, peaking at 164,000 in June 2012.
 In terms of months of life lost, the loss of life would have been far smaller if all residents had done nothing at all, or were sheltered in place, instead of evacuated.

 In the former Soviet Union, many patients with negligible radioactive exposure after the Chernobyl accident displayed extreme anxiety about radiation exposure.
 They developed many psychosomatic problems, including radiophobia along with an increase in fatalistic alcoholism.
 As Japanese health and radiation specialist Shunichi Yamashita noted:

 We know from Chernobyl that the psychological consequences are enormous.
 Life expectancy of the evacuees dropped from 65 to 58 years – not because of cancer, but because of depression, alcoholism, and suicide.
 Relocation is not easy, the stress is very big.
 We must not only track those problems, but also treat them.
 Otherwise people will feel they are just guinea pigs in our research.

 A 2012 survey by the Iitate local government obtained responses from approximately 1,743 evacuees within the evacuation zone.
-The survey showed that many residents are experiencing growing frustration, instability, and an inability to return to their earlier lives.
+The survey showed that many residents were experiencing growing frustration, instability, and an inability to return to their earlier lives.
 Sixty percent of respondents stated that their health and the health of their families had deteriorated after evacuating, while 39.9% reported feeling more irritated compared to before the accident.

 Summarizing all responses to questions related to evacuees' current family status, one-third of all surveyed families live apart from their children, while 50.1% live away from other family members (including elderly parents) with whom they lived before the disaster.
 The survey also showed that 34.7% of the evacuees have suffered salary cuts of 50% or more since the outbreak of the nuclear disaster.
 A total of 36.8% reported a lack of sleep, while 17.9% reported smoking or drinking more than before they evacuated.

 Stress often manifests in physical ailments, including behavioral changes such as poor dietary choices, lack of exercise, and sleep deprivation.
 Survivors, including some who lost homes, villages, and family members, were found likely to face mental health and physical challenges.
 Much of the stress came from lack of information and from relocation.

 A 2014 metareview of 48 articles indexed by PubMed, PsycINFO, and EMBASE, highlighted several psychophysical consequences among the residents in Miyagi, Iwate, Ibaraki, Tochigi and Tokyo.
 The metareview found mass fear among Fukushima residents which was associated with depressive symptoms, anxiety, sleep disturbance, post-traumatic stress disorder, maternal distress, and distress among the employees of the nuclear plant.
 The rates of psychological distress among evacuated people rose fivefold compared to the Japanese average due to the experience of the accident and evacuation.
 An increase in childhood obesity in the area after the accident has also been attributed to recommendations that children stay indoors instead of going outside to play.